Build System

 Once the uplift builds and tests cleanly, replace the system toolchain by re-running without the overrides (so CMAKE_BINARY_DIR=build-toolchain and TTLANG_TOOLCHAIN_DIR=/opt/ttlang-toolchain), then commit the submodule pointer changes together:

-git add third-party/llvm-project third-party/tt-mlir third-party/tt-metal \
+git add third-party/llvm-project third-party/tt-metal \

 third-party/tt-metal-version pyproject.toml